Head, Conduct Risk

 • Strategic vision for the function

-• Exemplary integrity and independence
+• Exemplary integrity, ethics, independence and resilience

 About Standard Chartered